This was inevitable even though Microsoft tried as hard as possible to avoid it.

 This tells Windows 10 not to download updates to your system because you are being conservative with data usage.

-#2 You can stop the Windows Update Service
+Stop the Windows Update Service

 To do this, open the Run command and then type “services.msc” and press the “Enter” key.
 The Services list should appear.